-She completed her dissertation in 2019 from the University of Alabama on the works of Toni Morrison and several of her contemporaries.
-Her dissertation establishes a theoretical paradigm that interrogates spaces of resistance for tragic African American literary figures as a means to process trauma.
+She completed her PhD at the University of Alabama and her studies centered the works of Toni Morrison and several of her contemporaries.

 In addition to studying 19th and 20th century African American literature, Dr. Burge has studied the Black aesthetic, Black immigration, and Black foreign policy at the Black Europe Summer School in Amsterdam, the Netherlands.

-Her essays have appeared in the North Carolina Literary Review, the African American Encyclopedia of Culture, and the critical anthology Through Mama’s Eyes.
+Her essays have appeared in the North Carolina Literary Review, the African American Encyclopedia of Culture, the Pennsylvania Communication Annual, and the critical anthology Through Mama’s Eyes.
 Her current research and teaching interests are Black Feminism, Ecofeminism, Hip-Hop Culture, and Black horror.
 Her forever muses are Toni Morrison and Beyoncé.

 Dr. Burge enjoys spending time with family and friends, traveling, and bingeing good TV and books.